 Myers Park is Charlotte’s premiere neighborhood and a destination full of beauty and charm.
 As the city’s first planned suburb, it was shaped by the advent of the streetcar.
 Its Colonial Revival and Tudor Revival architecture – as well as century-old, majestic oak trees and wide, curving boulevards – make it unforgettable.

 After inheriting 306 acres of farmland from his father in 1869, John Spring Myers planted rows of trees along Providence Road as well as flowers and shrubs in his front yard.
 Soon, locals began calling the land Myers Park.
 A real estate and banking mogul named George Stephens bought the land from Myers and developed the neighborhood with the help of esteemed landscape architect John Nolen in 1911.
-Trained at Harvard University under Fredric Law Olmstead, Nolen also designed Central Park in New York City and the Biltmore Estate in Asheville.
+Nolen was trained at Harvard University under Frederick Law Olmsted Jr., whose father designed Central Park in New York City and the grounds of the Biltmore Estate in Asheville.

 In today’s Myers Park, shops like Bruce Julian Clothier, Charlotte’s and Magnolia Emporium are delightful places to spend a rainy afternoon, as is the Myers Park Branch Library.
 For a night out, take in a play at Theatre Charlotte.
 By day, stop by Wing Haven Garden and Bird Sanctuary.
 The oasis is rich in Southern plant life and serves as a habitat for 150 different bird species.